Bosch-0/Project-Muggle/README.md

 Establish design foundations and direction for Bitcoin Core by the 0.22.0 release (~July 2021).

 <details>
- <summary> What will this acheive?</summary>
+ <summary> What will this achieve?</summary>

-- More design focused contributors - Bitcoin Core currently has very few design focused contributors.
+- Better UI/UX for current and future users of Bitcoin Core products such as the GUI / website.
-- A stronger design focus in the contributing process.
+- More design focused contributors.
-- A better UI/UX for end users using Bitcoin Core products such as the GUI / website.
+- Stronger design focus in the contribution process.
 - Save time and resources by reducing  developmental debt - both technical and design.
 </details>